 If liability is accepted then your lawyer will try to settle the matter out of court.
 If you cannot settle out of court, your solicitor will advise you on whether to start legal action, and the implications of that for you, both in terms of your prospects for success at trial and in relation to the cost implications for you of commencing such proceedings, both if you are successful and if you should lose.

 In the majority of cases, particularly where liability is not in dispute and where the party who caused the injury is insured, it is not necessary to proceed to trial in order to recover compensation, although obviously this varies on a case by case basis.

 It can frequently be helpful to have a brief initial discussion with your lawyer before proceeding further in order to ascertain at an early stage whether there are legal grounds on which you could progress a personal injury claim.

-For further information please do not hesitate to email us at email@example.com or call 630530;
+For further information please do not hesitate to call 630530 or email us on email@example.com